sdmunozsierra/activifit/README.md

 All custom action listeners are in the package ActionPackage.
 There include actions for calling different screens and validating data.

+Generators: Will provide ‘random’ but credible information about the many activities that the user is “generating”.
+Each generator will have their own class and will have inheritance from a main Generator which will pull the personal data of the current user (logged-in).
+They are included in the _user_package_ until they become large enough to be placed in their own package, most of the data is backend, thus giving the user a clean interface.

 Resources:
 https://www.materialui.co/